boonmeelab/timetravel/README.md

-# Back to the Future
+# Time Travel

 Browse history of places, people or things.
 Photo search are powered by [Getty Images Connect API](http://api.gettyimages.com/).
 For more fun, attach your [Leap Motion](https://www.leapmotion.com/) and control it by hand.

+This is the winner project from [Photo Hack Day 5](http://photohackday.org).
+Previously called *Back to the Future*.

 ## Requirements